• Skip to primary navigation

 Preserving historic buildings is important because buildings are part of our collective cultural patrimony.
 Just as we recognize the value of art and artists, historic buildings embody a vast array of crafts and artistic skill that is no longer utilized in modern construction.”

 Saving buildings by repurposing them is a fantastic way of keeping the culture of an area alive.
 These new buildings can be a bridge between old and new.
-The outside of the building reflects the history of the area while the inside is utilized for a modern purpose.
+The outside of the building reflects the history of the area, while the inside is utilized for a modern purpose.

 Sustainability